StochasticBiology/hypertraps-simple/README.md

 Summary
 ---

 HyperTraPS (hypercubic transition path sampling) is an algorithm for inferring the likely dynamic pathways that give rise to a series of observations.
 These observations consist of binary strings describing the presence (1) or absence (0) of each of L traits of interest.
 HyperTraPS can broadly be thought of as a Hidden Markov Model where the state space is the L-hypercube where each vertex is one of these strings and an edge exists between vertices whose strings differ in exactly one place.
-The -DT appendix stands for "discrete time"; the continuous time analogue is under development.

 If you use HyperTraPS please cite the original paper Johnston & Williams, Cell Systems 2, 101-111 (2016), and/or the methods paper Greenbury et al., Cell Systems 10, 39-51 (2020).